 1. Just Answer

-Founded in 2003, JustAnswer (also known as ExpertAsk and Pearl.com) is an online question and answer website, which connects real-life experts (vets, lawyers, etc.) with people in need of answers quickly.
+Founded in 2003, JustAnswer is an online question and answer website that connects real-life experts (e.g., doctors, vets, lawyers, mechanics, electricians, etc.) with people who need expert answers immediately.

-APPLICATION PROCESS: To become a Just Answer expert, you’ll need to send an application, along with any diploma or certifications that prove your expertise in the chosen category.
+APPLICATION PROCESS: To become a Just Answer expert, you’ll need to send an application, along with any diplomas or certifications that prove your expertise in your chosen category.

 Once accepted, you get to answer questions within the assigned category and paid only if the question-sender accepts your answer.